GoogleCloudPlatform/terraform-google-conversion/docs/contributing/add_new_resource.md

 A resource is "supported" by terraform-google-conversion if it has an entry in [`tfplan2cai/converters/google/resources/resource_converters.go`](https://github.com/GoogleCloudPlatform/terraform-google-conversion/blob/main/tfplan2cai/converters/google/resources/resource_converters.go).
 For example, you could search resource_converters.go for [`google_compute_disk`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_disk) to see if that resource is supported.

-Adding support for a resource has four steps:
+Adding support for a resource has 3 steps:

 1. Make changes to [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules) to add or modify resource conversion code.
 2. Add tests for the new resource into [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).